 - Always anticipate the good that will come from finishing a task on time, or early.

-- Break down big jobs into smaller chunks or steps.
+- Divide big tasks into smaller parts or steps.

 - Eliminate distractions during planned study time.
 Turn off the TV, radio, and iPod.